Herbs - Nettle

 📚 Suggested Pairings

-• Culinary: Pairs well with garlic, lemon, and mild cheeses
+• Culinary: Garlic, lemon, and mild cheeses